"If your actions inspire others to dream more, learn more, do more and become more, you are a LEADER."

 Participants spend four days/three nights at camp, with two Counselors assigned to each cabin.
 Counselors are selected from area high schools or colleges through an application process.
 They are drug-free youth who have demonstrated leadership ability and are strong role models.
 Staff and Counselors train together prior to camp.
 At camp, the Staff provides a leadership program for both Campers and Counselors that focuses on what it takes to be a drug, gang, and violence-free youth in today’s society and how to influence friends and others to choose to be the same.
 The leadership program and other activities are designed to provide a learning experience that is meaningful, interesting and fun.
 Special events include Public Safety Day (police, fire and rescue unit demonstrations), Leadership Olympics and guest speakers.
 New and lasting friendships between Campers, Counselors and Staff members are made at Leadership Camp.

 Counselors are selected from area high schools or colleges through an application/interview process.
 Students who are currently in the 10th grade through the age of 21 are encouraged to apply for Counselor.
-2020 applications will be available online mid-March 2020.
+2020 applications will be available online March 9, 2020, through April 3, 2020.

 Campers are selected from area middle school and elementary schools through an application and teacher evaluation process.
 Students who are currently in 5th through 8th grades are encouraged to apply for Camper.
-2020 applications will be available online mid-April 2020.
+2020 applications will be available online April 20, 2020, through May 8, 2020.

 Applicants are drug-free youth who have demonstrated leadership ability and are strong role models.
 “Drug-free” means youth who do not use tobacco/vape, alcohol, or other illegal drugs.